 - What is the purpose of the AKC National Owner-Handled Series?

 A. To recognize and showcase the quality dogs being exhibited by owner/handlers and to provide a venue for the owner/handlers to compete against their peers.
 The determination of the awards in the National Owner-Handled Series is based solely on the quality of the entry.
 The owner/handler’s handling ability is not of consideration.

 - How do I enter the AKC National Owner-Handled Series competition?

-A. The entry form http://www.akc.org/pdfs/AEN999.pdf now has an Owner/Handled eligible "check box" located below the lines for signature and telephone number.
+A. The entry form http://www.akc.org/pdfs/AEN999.pdf now has an Owner-Handled eligible "check box" located below the lines for signature and telephone number.
+If you are eligible and interested in participating in the Series at an event, you must check the box on the entry form prior to the closing of the event.
 There is no additional fee required to enter this competition.

 - How do I find a show that offers AKC National Owner-Handled Series competition?

 A. AKC National Owner-Handled Series shows are listed at http://www.akc.org/ohs/events.cfm.

 - When and where will the end of year competition be held?

 A. The end of year competition for the AKC National Owner-Handled Series will be held in conjunction with the AKC/Eukanuba show in December 2014.
 Dogs that finished ranked in the top ten (plus ties) for their breed for the 2014 qualifying period will be invited to compete in the competition.
 The qualifying period for the 2014 qualifying year is October 10, 2013 through October 08, 2014.